open-telemetry/opentelemetry-specification/specification/common/common.md

 - When a new namespace is necessary consider whether it should be a top-level namespace (e.g. `service`) or a nested namespace (e.g. `service.instance`).

+- Semantic conventions exist for 4 areas: for Resource, Span and Log attribute and for Metric label keys.
+Identical namespaces or names in these areas MUST have identical meanings.
+For example the `http.method` span attribute name denotes exactly the same concept as the `http.method` metric label, has the same data type and the same set of possible values (in both cases it records the value of the HTTP protocol's request method as a string).

 - Semantic conventions MUST limit names to printable Basic Latin characters (more precisely to
   [U+0021 ..
 U+007E](https://en.wikipedia.org/wiki/Basic_Latin_(Unicode_block)#Table_of_characters)